-It is good to know that for both these tours you need to be in good shape as you have to walk and climb on ice for a few hours.
+The hiking tour is relatively easy but you need to be in good shape as you have to hike and climb on ice for a few hours.

 Langjökull is the second biggest glacier in Iceland.
 The name literally means “long glacier” and it comes from its shape.
 It is located in the west of Iceland and is very popular for snowmobiling tours or the Into the Glacier Tour.

 On this tour, you can see the inside of this spectacular glacier by walking through man-made tunnels.
-The tour for everyone: specially modified glacier vehicles take you up to the ice tunnels and back and the walk inside the tunnel itself is not a hard walk.
+The tour for everyone: specially modified glacier vehicles take you up to the ice tunnels and back and the hike inside the tunnel itself is quite easy.

 One of my favorite glaciers is Sólheimajökull, a glacier tongue that is actually part of the bigger Mýrdalsjökull glacier, on the south coast of Iceland.
 This glacier is easy to access and it is very popular for glacier walking and ice climbing.
 It is a great experience to explore the magic of this Icelandic glacier with its stunning range of colors, its ice sculptures, water cauldrons, and ridges.

-If you are in Iceland, you should definitely not miss the chance to get close to the glaciers with a Glacier Walking Tour.
+If you are in Iceland, you should definitely not miss the chance to get close to the glaciers with an easy Glacier Walking Tour.

 Glacier Walking is a very exciting activity but because of their constant moving and changing, glaciers are as beautiful as they are dangerous.
 If you want to experience the magic of walking on a glacier, you should always do so with a specialized guide.